FAQ

 FAQS

 Due to the numerous styles and applications, Quantum does not carry replacement parts for rods or repair rods.
 Quantum rods under warranty will be replaced with respect to the terms and conditions of the specific rod's offered warranty.
+If your rod is no longer uneder warranty, typically your local retailer can repair or replace tip guides, and sometimes work on handles/grips if they've come loose.

 Shipping Policy